-E-Mail: kkeyton@southplainscollege.edu
+E-Mail\\: kkeyton@southplainscollege.edu

-Please note: I prefer to be contacted by email rather than telephone.
-The office space that I use in Levelland does not have voicemail setup, therefore I can get back to you more quickly if you email me rather than call me.
+\\ Please note: I prefer to be contacted by email rather than telephone.
+I have voicemail in my Reese office, but there are many times during the week when I can get back to you more quickly if you email me rather than call me.